jsafrane/kubecon2019na/talk.md

 ---

 # Corrupted filesystem on ReadWriteOnce volumes
-## Recommendations for CSI Volumes
+## Recommendations for CSI Drivers

 * Whenever possible implement strong control-plane based fencing for publishing volumes to a node.